Safe, Learning-Based MPC for Highway Driving under Lane-Change Uncertainty: A Distributionally Robust Approach

 \section{Modelling for highway motion planning}

 The following section describes the set-up and the models used in our case study.
-This involves the dynamics of the host vehicle, of \emph{target vehicles} and the considered formulations for the obstacle avoidance constraints.
+This involves the dynamics of the host {(or ego)} vehicle, of \emph{target vehicles} (i.e., surrounding vehicles) and the considered formulations for the obstacle avoidance constraints.
 Overall, we will consider driving scenarios on a multi-lane highway.
 For simplicity, we consider straight road segments.
 As our final controller does not rely on convexity or linearity of the involved dynamics, the set-up can be straightforwardly extended to more general curved roads by transforming all involved coordinates to a Fren\'{e}t frame \cite{werling_OptimalTrajectoryGeneration_2010}.